telerik/winforms-docs/knowledge-base/dataentry-properties-order.md

 ![dataentry-properties-order 002](images/dataentry-properties-order002.png)

->note A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/DataEntry/DataEntryPropertiesOrder).
+>tip A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/DataEntry/DataEntryPropertiesOrder).

 # See Also